manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Joining_a_replication_cluster.md

 <!-- end -->

-`JOIN CLUSTER` completes when a node receives all the neccesary data to be in sync with all the other nodes in the cluster.
+`JOIN CLUSTER` completes when a node receives all the necessary data to be in sync with all the other nodes in the cluster.